 Miri holds an M.A. in Nutrition & Food Studies from NYU.
 She also has a B.A. in Theater and American Studies from Brandeis University.

-From Miri Rotkovitz:
+By Miri Rotkovitz:

 I grew up in, and now maintain my own kosher home, so I’m intimately familiar with the delights and challenges of keeping kosher.
 I’m an avid home cook and cookbook collector, and love adapting recipes and experimenting with new techniques to create delicious, healthful, and creative kosher food.
 I also love “treasure hunting” for kosher gourmet specialty products that simplify and enhance my cooking.